oscal-compass/compliance-trestle-agile-authoring/README.md

 A collection of agile authoring templates are provided, each pre-populated with the scripts and configurations needed to support agile authoring.

-You can create repo(s) to support the artifact(s) you desire by instantiating each from the template type desired and performing some minimal customization.
+Create repo(s) to support the artifact(s) you desire by instantiating each from the template type desired and performing some minimal customization.

 Tutorials and templates are provided to set up agile authoring for each of the following: catalog, profile, component-definition and mapping-collection.